 International Space Station

 From Earth, the ISS appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

-The Station will appear in the north-west and travel past Jupiter and travel overhead through Canis Major before disappearing towards the south-east.
+The Station will appear in the north-west and travel overhead passing close to Betelgeuse (Orion) and through Canis Major before disappearing towards the south-east.

 Predictions of when to see the ISS can be obtained from the Heaven's Above website.